The Final SEC Clawback Rules: Insights, Best Practices, and More

 Manual Reporting Breeds Stale Board Reports

-Think about today’s twisted and tangled business environment.
-A global pandemic, supply chain implosion, and labor shortages, along with bankruptcies, impairment, and assorted disruptions as far as the eye can see – it's a real doozy.
+Think about the twisted and tangled business environment from the last few years.
+A global pandemic, supply chain implosion, and labor shortages, not to mention bankruptcies, impairment, and other assorted disruptions – it's been a real doozy.

-Now imagine a Chief Financial Officer sitting in a board meeting, discussing how all of these variables and variances are occurring at once, and continue to evolve at a rapid pace.
-Unless those board reports use immediate data – or something close to it – that CFO is going to struggle illustrating what it all means to the company.
+Now imagine a chief financial officer sitting in a board meeting, discussing how all of these variables and variances are occurring at once, and continue to evolve at a rapid pace.
+Unless those board reports use relevant benchmarks and immediate data – or something close to it – that CFO is going to struggle illustrating what it all means to the company.

 And yet, despite similar scenarios playing out across the globe, many finance leaders still rely on manually generated data, often weeks or even months old, in their reports.
-While companies continue dealing with such a constant flurry of curveballs, those weeks or months might as well be years or decades.
+With companies continually dealing with such a constant flurry of curveballs, those weeks or months might as well be years or decades.

-Mind you, we're not talking about your balance sheet, income statement, and cash flow because the old stalwart financial statements will always have a prime seat at that handsome conference table.
+Mind you, we're not talking about your balance sheet, income statement, and cash flow because the old stalwart financial statements and annual reports will always have prime seats at that handsome conference table.
+No, we’re going well-beyond line items for receivables, liabilities, and your standard profit and loss statement.
 Instead, we're referring to the reports and analyses still relying on Excel and PowerPoint to present financial results and your current financial position with the board.
-So why do so many finance leaders continue to use outdated data and manual processes?
+And that leaves us with a big ol’ obvious question:

 Well, old habits die hard.
 And by old habits, we really mean MS Office and the never-ending parade of spreadsheets that spring from it.
 Sure, Excel workbooks will always have a role in a finance organization.
 However, that role shouldn’t be financial reporting or propelling the sort of forward-looking, far-reaching business intelligence that separates the winners from the also-rans.
 And that’s where financial data dashboards provide so much value.